nvidia-holoscan/holoscan-sdk/docs/gxf/holoscan_and_gxf.md

 The Holoscan SDK added Python wrapping and native operators to further increase ease of use:
 1. The C++ API is also wrapped in Python.
 GXF is still used as the backend.
-2. The Operator class supports **native operators**, i.e. operators that do not require to implement and register a GXF Extension.
-An important feature is the ability to support messaging between native and GXF operators without any performance loss (i.e. zero-copy communication of tensors).
+2. The Operator class supports **native operators**, i.e., operators that do not require that you implement and register a GXF Extension.
+An important feature is the ability to support messaging between native and GXF operators without any performance loss (i.e., zero-copy communication of tensors).

 ### Holoscan SDK v0.5